 Falling Petal Shoulder Tattoo

-Punch a floral design up a bit but utilizing the shape of the shoulder to add falling petals to the tattoo.
+Punch a floral design up a bit by using the shape of the shoulder to add falling petals to the tattoo.
 When using color, go for light hues and thin lines to keep it dainty.

 Line Art Shoulder Tattoo

-If you’re interested in a floral design but don’t want the typical bouquet, try designing something done in one specific style, like this line art ink.
-Due to the nature of the style, you can opt for a larger design like this one or a smaller one.
+If you’re interested in a floral design but don’t want the typical bouquet, try designing something in one specific style, like this line art ink.
+Due to the nature of the style, you can opt for a larger design like this one or a smaller design.

 Girls Girls Girls